 Developing a new medication is a tedious process and costs of clinical research are constantly on the rise.
-These are the main reasons for the decreasing trend in the number of filings with the FDA.
-In ten years from 2003 to 2012, the average number of filings for novel drugs has decreased from 30 to 26.
+These are the two main reasons for the decreasing trend in the number of filings with the FDA.
+In the past ten years from 2003 to 2012, the average number of filings for novel drugs has decreased considerably from 30 to 26.

 According to the U.S. Department of Health and Human Services (HHS), clinical trial procedure costs are the highest in the first three phases of the clinical study.
 Administrative costs are the highest in phase 4 studies.
 In most cases, companies face challenges in the initiation phases which are highly complex for planning and forecasting.

 Clinical Trial Budgeting is prepared in the planning stage prior to initiating the clinical study.
-The important aspect of trial budgeting is the clear definition of all the assumptions to be considered.
-The budgeting costs vary based on Visit plan, the projected number of Subjects to be recruited, planned number of sites to be enrolled, Planned number of monitoring visits, geographies in which the study is conducted etc.
+The important aspect of how to do trial budgeting is the clear definition and consideration of all the assumptions and related costs.
+The budgeting costs vary based on the visit plan, the projected number of subjects to be recruited, the planned number of sites to be enrolled, the planned number of monitoring visits, the geographies in which the study is conducted, etc.

-Budget and payment schedule should account for patient retention rates to take into consideration the screen failures, patient withdrawal or deaths, lost to follow-ups etc during the trial process.
+- The budget and payment schedule should account for patient retention rates to take into consideration the screen failures, patient withdrawal or deaths, loss to follow-ups, etc. during the trial process.

-Payments should be scheduled after the planned milestone completion and should be following a pattern with the timelines agreed upon by the Sponsor and CRO’s.
+- Payments should be scheduled after the planned milestone completion and should follow a pattern with the timelines agreed upon by the sponsor and CRO’s.

-Administrative costs must be specified in detail and agreed by all stakeholders and in case of cancellation or termination of the study by the Sponsor, the start-up and running costs will be payable.
+- Administrative costs must be specified in detail and agreed upon by all stakeholders and in case of cancellation or termination of the study by the sponsor, the start-up and running costs will be payable.

-The standard procedure costs (commonly referred to as SoC- Standard of Care) are usually paid by the Insurance and before planning for the budget the Investigator should be aware of all the expenses that should not be included in the budget.
+- The standard procedure costs (commonly referred to as SoC- Standard of Care) are usually paid by the Insurance.
+Before planning for the budget the Investigator should be aware of all the expenses that should not be included in the budget.

-One of the key challenges in clinical trial financial management is to properly account for all the multiple subject visits across Clinical Sites and be able to reimburse subjects and sites without error and delays.
-Cloudbyz Budget Management solution addresses this challenge by a template-driven approach of Visit plan management and using that to auto-create subject visits and subsequently auto create payables based on completion of procedures and visits.
+One of the key challenges in clinical trial financial management is to properly account for all the multiple subject visits across clinical sites.
+Another important aspect is to minimize the challenges that arise with site payments, without error and delays.
+Cloudbyz CTBM addresses this challenge by a template-driven approach of visit plan management and using that to auto-create subject visits and subsequently auto-create payables based on completion of procedures and visits.

-In Cloudbyz Budget solution, the study and site level budgets are automatically linked and the appropriate rollup of budget and actuals happens seamlessly at line level and overall budget level .
-Once budgets are finalized, budget documents can be generated in the form of Excel or PDF and shared with other internal stakeholders like the finance and accounting department etc. The solution supports versioning and configurable approval process as well.
+In Cloudbyz CTBM, the study and site level budgets are automatically linked and the appropriate rollup of budget and actuals happens seamlessly at line level and overall budget level.
+Once budgets are finalized, budget documents can be generated in the form of Excel or PDF and shared with other internal stakeholders like the finance and accounting department, etc. The solution supports versioning and a configurable approval process as well.

 Clinical Research Specialist